rehierl/node-tree-outliner/3-2-implementation/readme.md

-This content is intended to clarify implementation specific aspects.
+This content is intended to clarify on implementation specific aspects.